taliacotton/swann-catalogues/_catalogues/african-american-art.markdown

 - lot: 100
   author: ''
   body: The late Frannie Ness and Gary Oleson were the proprietors of Waiting for
     Godot Books of Hadley, MA.
-The collection includes both fine and self-taught artists.
+They specialized in rare modern literary books by American and English writers.
+Their art collection includes works by both fine and self-taught African American artists.
   title: ''
 footer_pages: []